de-generate/bongocat-osu/README.md

 # Description
+My fork of the osu!
+Bongo Cat overlay by [kuroni](https://github.com/kuroni).

+I added a new mode (6).
+It is similar to the osu mode (1) but uses a custom png instead of the paw and will maybe let you add more keyboard interactions or something in the future.

+Because I'm lazy I will just leave the original description for now.
+However, I'm not sure if the build instructions will work right now since I had to use a dirty workaround for a linker issue I had.
+If the build fails try removing the `include/wa` directory and removing the line `#include <wa/workaround.c>` from `main.cpp`.

+# Original Description
 An osu!
 Bongo Cat overlay with smooth paw movement and simple skinning ability, written in C++.

 You can find how to configure the application in our [wiki](https://github.com/kuroni/bongocat-osu/wiki/Settings).